DuaneKrause/astral-container/README.md

 ```

 ### Constructor Injection
-You can provide a lambda or other factory function to explicity let Astral how to call the constructor.
-This is useful in providing fixed arguments to third-party classes that you have to create.
+You can provide a lambda or other factory function to explicity let Astral know how to call the constructor.
+This is useful in providing fixed arguments to third-party classes.

 ```java
 AstralContainer container = new AstralContainer();